Do you need life insurance for a mortgage?

 There is a product called mortgage payment protection insurance which is an insurance policy that just covers the cost of your monthly mortgage repayments should you become too ill to work.
 It usually only covers your mortgage payments for up to 12 months whereas income protection insurance can cover you until the mortgage is repaid.
 In instances where a person is not healthy enough to qualify for income protection, they may choose mortgage payment protection insurance on the understanding that most pre-existing health conditions are usually excluded from claims.

-How to decide which is best for you?
+How to decide which life insurance is best for your mortgage?

 There are plenty of factors that will determine what sort of life cover is best for you.
 If you have a mortgage and dependents, it is worth considering mortgage life cover so your loved ones can go on living in the property with the debt paid off if you pass away.
 But if you can get large enough life cover for the mortgage debt as well as any other living expenses, this may also be sufficient to ensure your family is looked after.